Tourist killed by loose tool that came out of truck

 Thomas Arrington, 69, of Palmer, Alaska, and a 68-year-old woman who was his passenger had just arrived in Massachusetts for a vacation, police said in a press release.

-The incident occurred shortly before 8:30 a.m. on the northbound side of Interstate 95 near Exit 67B, Route 114, in Danvers.
+The incident occurred shortly before 8:30 a.m. on the northbound side of I-95 near Exit 67B in Danvers.

 Despite his injuries he was able to stop in the third lane.
 He was pronounced dead on the scene.